ashleyschuett/resalloc/client/README.md

   - delete a lease that you are done with
 - python client.py ssh michael
   - ssh into a lease that is available

+#### Bad Things
+- This should be made using the python setup tools package so it can be installed via pip.
+- The ssh connection just makes a call to the os...
+Sorry windows users.
+This should use a native python implementation to make it more portable